igrabski/MultiStudyNMF/README.md

 results <- recovery_discovery_covariates(M,cov)
 ```

-The output of this run is a list of six components: the first three correspond to the discovery component (a list of the most frequently occurring `A` matrices in the discovery component, a list of corresponding signature estimates, and a list of corresponding exposure estimates) and the remaining three correspond to the recovery component (a list of the most frequently occurring `A` matrices in the recovery component, a list of corresponding signature estimates, and a list of corresponding exposure estimates).
+The output of this run is a list of six components: the first three correspond to the discovery component, and the remaining three correspond to the recovery component.
 Here, the discovery component refers to novel detected signatures, and the recovery component refers to signatures with informative priors based on known signatures.
-The `A` matrix is a binary matrix indicating which signature belongs to each group, such that entry $(i,j) = 1$ if signature $j$ belongs to group $i$ and $0$ otherwise.
 In particular, the informative priors in this current version are built to represent the 78 signatures from the COSMIC v3.2 release.
+In detail, the six components of the output are:

+1. A list of the `A` matrices for the discovery component, from the five most frequently occurring pairs of discovery and recovery `A` matrices.
+Each is a *group x discovered signatures* binary matrix indicating whether each signature belongs to each group, such that entry $(i,j)=1$ if discovered signature $j$ belongs to group $i$ and $0$ otherwise.
+2. A list of the five corresponding signature estimates for the discovery component (used in the second step).
+3. A list of the five corresponding exposure estimates for the discovery component (used in the third step).
+4. A list of the `A` matrices for the recovery component, from the five most frequently occurring pairs of discovery and recovery `A` matrices.
+Each is a *group x recovered signatures* binary matrix.
+5. A list of the five corresponding signature estimates for the recovery component (used in the second step).
+6. A list of the five corresponding exposure estimates for the recovery component (used in the third step).

 To identify the best solution among these, the second step is to re-run the sampler condition on these `A` matrices and estimate the marginal likelihood in each case.
 This can be done as follows:

 ```
 results2 <- lapply(1:5,function(x)